-- 6.7 Local Plan Policy H1 sets out the Council's requirement to achieve completion of at least 21,546 additional homes during the period between 2014 to 2033 and Policy H2 confirms that 43% of the proposed homes should be located within Urban Barnsley. - 6.8 In accordance with the spatial policies and Policy MU1, the development proposals include the delivery of up to 1,560 news homes to meet the housing requirement within Urban Barnsley.
-The development proposals will significantly boost the supply of homes, in accordance with NPPF paragraph 60. - 6.9 The proposals include the delivery of up to 1,560 new homes, together with the pending separate planning application for 140 dwellings to the north east of the proposal together meet the housing number in Policy MU1 for 1,700 new homes. - 6.10 NPPF policy at Paragraph 62 states that the size, type, and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies.
+- 6.7 Local Plan Policy H1 sets out the Council's requirement to achieve completion of at least 21,546 additional homes during the period between 2014 to 2033 and Policy H2 confirms that 43% of the proposed homes should be located within Urban Barnsley. - 6.8 In accordance with the spatial policies and Policy MU1, the development proposals include the delivery of 1,760 news homes to meet the housing requirement within Urban Barnsley.
+The development proposals will significantly boost the supply of homes, in accordance with NPPF paragraph 60. - 6.9 The proposals include the delivery of 1,760 new homes, which marginally exceeds the housing number in Policy MU1 for 1,700 new homes.
+However, it is important to note that the allocation number is indicative and as such the policy allows some level of flexibility in delivering housing numbers, ensuring an efficient use of land in accordance Policy H6.
+Furthermore, it will be demonstrated there are no technical reasons why an additional 60 new homes over the indicative allocation number cannot be achieved on site. - 6.10 NPPF policy at Paragraph 62 states that the size, type, and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies.
 Local Plan Policy H6 is concerned with housing mix and sets out that housing proposals will be expected to include a broad mix of house size, type, and tenure to help create mixed and balanced communities.
-A density of 40 dwellings per hectare will be expected in Urban Barnsley. - 6.11 The majority of proposed residential development is provided in outline, however the first phase of new homes is proposed in Full and identified as Phase 1(a), which will deliver 216 new homes.
+A density of 40 dwellings per hectare will be expected in Urban Barnsley.

-A mix of house types and styles are proposed to meet the local market demand as well as the Council's housing needs, creating a mixed vibrant development.
-The proposals comprising 1, 2-, 3-, 4- and 5-bedroom properties and a mix of terraced, semi-detached and detached homes:
+- 6.11 The majority of proposed residential development is provided in outline, however the first phase of new homes is proposed in Full and identified as Phase 1(a), which will deliver 229 new homes. - A mix of housetypes and styles are proposed to meet the local market demand as well as the Council's housing needs, creating a mixed vibrant development.
+The proposals comprising 2-, 3-, 4- and 5-bedroom properties and a mix of terraced, semi-detached and detached homes:

 Bedroom No. No. in scheme

-1 4 (affordable housing)

-2 9 (affordable housing)
+2 23 (affordable housing)

-3 145 (of which 20 are affordable housing)
+3 128 (of which 39 are affordable housing)

-4 18 (of which 2 are affordable housing)
+4 46

-5 40
+5 32

-- 6.13 Phase 1(a) residential will secure a density of 24.77 dwellings per hectare (gross).
+- 6.13 Phase 1(a) residential will secure a density of 27.36 dwellings per hectare (gross).
 This density is considered appropriate for the location adjacent to the existing dwellings to the west, where the separation distances have been exceeded from the existing dwellings to protect residential amenity levels for both existing and future residents.
-This approach is in line with the requirements of Paragraph 124 of the NPPF which encourages policies and decisions which "support development that makes efficient use of land". - 6.14 There are further opportunities within the outline areas of the application to increase density further taking in consideration both site constraints and neighbouring land uses as the wider site comes forward for development. - 6.15 An affordable Housing statement has been prepared in support of the revised application details.
-This statement confirms, as detailed above, Phase 1(a) will deliver 35 affordable housing units within this first of development, comprising a mix of 1, 2, 3 and 4 bedroom homes meeting the identified housing need within the Council's Housing Needs Assessment, June 2021.
-This equates to the delivery of 16% affordable housing within Phase 1(a).
+This approach is in line with the requirements of Paragraph 124 of the NPPF which encourages policies and decisions which "support development that makes efficient use of land". - 6.14 There are further opportunities within the outline areas of the application to increase density further taking in consideration both site constraints and neighbouring land uses as the wider site comes forward for development. - 6.15 As detailed above, Phase 1(a) will deliver 69 affordable housing units within this first of development, comprising a mix of 2- and 3-bedroom homes meet the identified housing need within the Council's Housing Needs Assessment, June 2021.
+This equates to the delivery of 30% affordable housing within Phase 1(a).